 Fruits and Vegetables Matter

 When it comes to loading your plate, fruits and vegetables are where it's at.
 Not only are they sources of dietary fiber and antioxidants, they also can help keep blood pressure in check.
 High blood pressure is a major risk factor for heart attack and stroke.
 What makes fruits and vegetables so good?
-They provide potassium, a mineral that has been shown to lower blood pressure in clinical studies.
+They provide potassium and magnesium, minerals that have been shown to help lower blood pressure in clinical studies.

-Aiming for 1 ½ to 2 cups of fruit and 2 to 3 cups of vegetables daily, is a good way to make sure you’re meeting your potassium goals.
+Aiming for 1 ½ to 2 cups of fruit and 2 to 3 cups of vegetables daily, is a good way to help meet your potassium goals.
 Plus, research has shown that fruit and vegetable intake is associated with a reduced risk for many chronic diseases, including heart disease.

 Fat Matters for the Heart

 The type of fat you eat also makes a difference.
-According to the 2020-2025 Dietary Guidelines for Americans, a healthy eating pattern should limit saturated fat to less than 10% total calories starting at age 2.
+According to the 2020-2025 Dietary Guidelines for Americans, a healthy eating pattern should provide less than 10% total calories from saturated fat starting at age 2.
 An eating plan high in saturated fat may increase the risk for heart disease.
 Foods such as bacon, sausages, fatty meats, butter, ice cream and other full-fat dairy foods can be high in saturated fat.

 Replacing sources of saturated fat with unsaturated fats has been shown to be beneficial in reducing “bad” cholesterol levels and may help lower the risk for heart disease.
 Foods such as olive oil, canola oil, avocados, nuts and seeds contain unsaturated fat.

 Omega-3 fatty acids are a special type of unsaturated fat commonly found in fatty fish, such as salmon, mackerel, tuna and herring.
 They also are found in walnuts and flaxseed.
 Fish is a good source of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), whereas nuts and seeds contain alpha-linolenic acid (ALA).
-Because these foods contain different types of omega-3 fatty acids, it is good to include a variety in your eating plan.
-(Women who are of childbearing age, pregnant or breastfeeding should consult the “Advice about Eating Fish” from the U.S. Food and Drug Administration and the Environmental Protection Agency.)
+Because these foods contain different types of omega-3 fatty acids, it is good to include a variety of these foods among the foods you eat throughout the week (Women who are of childbearing age, pregnant or breastfeeding should consult the “Advice about Eating Fish” from the U.S. Food and Drug Administration and the Environmental Protection Agency.)

 Stay Active for Heart Health